Sentry (Kree)

 Sentry is a fictional character appearing in American comic books published by Marvel Comics.
 The character was created by Stan Lee and Jack Kirby in July 1967.
-It is one of series of giant humanoid robots called Kree Sentries built by the Kree.
-The Sentry has also appeared in animated adaptations.
+It is one of a series of giant humanoid robots called Kree Sentries built by the Kree.
+The most prominent Sentry, Sentry-459, is an enemy of the Fantastic Four and Captain Marvel.

+Sentry-459 has also appeared in animated adaptations.
+It appeared in Fantastic Four, voiced by Mark Hamill, and a self-titled episode of The Avengers: Earth's Mightiest Heroes.

 Publication history

 The Kree Sentries first appeared in Fantastic Four #64 (July 1967) and were created by Stan Lee and Jack Kirby.

 Fictional character biography

 Sentry-459

 The Sentries' main purpose is to stand guard over military outposts and depots throughout the Kree Empire.
 Sentry-459 accompanied a Kree scientific party that journeyed to Earth to experiment on sub-humans (which in turn created the race the Inhumans).
 When the Kree left Earth, Sentry-459 remained to monitor Inhuman progress, so that the Kree could later use them as a militia force.
-Sentry-459 remained inert but observing until activated by the superheroes the Fantastic Four, who fought it to a standstill.
-Considering itself defeated when the Fantastic Four escaped, the Sentry sent a signal to the Kree alerting them to the presence of meta-humans on Earth and then deactivated itself (the Kree Ronan the Accuser investigates the signal and battles the Fantastic Four soon after).
+Sentry-459 remains inert but observing until it is activated by the Fantastic Four, who battle it to a standstill.
+Considering itself defeated when the Fantastic Four escape, the Sentry sends a signal to the Kree before deactivating itself.

-The Sentry was then transported by the U.S. Army to Cape Canaveral, where it was reactivated by the Kree Colonel Yon-Rogg, the leader of the Kree expedition then investigating Earth.
-Yon-Rogg hoped the Sentry would kill the hero Captain Marvel, another member of expedition.
-Mar-Vell, however, managed to defeat it.
+The U.S. Army transports the Sentry to Cape Canaveral, where it is reactivated by Kree colonel Yon-Rogg.
+Yon-Rogg intends to use the Sentry to kill his subordinate Mar-Vell, who manages to defeat it.

-Ronan the Accuser later reactivated the Sentry and used it in an attempt to reverse the course of evolution on Earth, but it was once again defeated by Mar-Vell.
-The Kree agents attempt to retrieve the Sentry but are driven off by spy agency S.H.I.E.L.D.
-The Sentry was seen again when activated by the Super-Adaptoid, who used the robot as part of his team Heavy Metal in a bid to destroy the superhero team the Avengers.
-It returned in the Blackwulf series, having been found by Ultron, and joins the Underground Legion but was eventually destroyed in the series finale.
+Ronan the Accuser later reactivates the Sentry and uses it in an attempt to reverse the course of evolution on Earth, but it was once again defeated by Mar-Vell.
+The Kree agents attempt to retrieve the Sentry, but are driven off by spy agency S.H.I.E.L.D.
+The Sentry is seen again when activated by the Super-Adaptoid, who recruits it into his team, Heavy Metal, in a bid to destroy the Avengers.
+In Blackwulf, the Sentry is found and recruited by Ultron before being destroyed in battle.